Communote/communote.github.io/doc/dev_how_plugin.md

        }
        ````

-13. Build the plugin with a simple ```mvn``` and deploy the jar file at the target folder to your Communote data plugin directory (e.g. `D:\Communote\Data\plugins`).
-Reload your Communote and when everything is go you will see this:
+13. Build and redeploy your plugin again.
+After reloading your Communote main page you should see this:

     ![](images/dev/note_manipulation_result.png)